GrafKrausula/DerSauger/BUILDME.md

 ## Prerequisites

 1. **Download and install NSIS 3.0 or later** from [nsis.sourceforge.net](https://nsis.sourceforge.net).
-2. Ensure you have the following required NSIS plugins/includes:
+2. Ensure you have the following required NSIS plugins/includes (By December 2024, they are by default included, so skip the "ensuring" and only come back to this step if the installer compilation fails.):
    - `MUI2.nsh`
    - `nsDialogs.nsh`
    - `FileFunc.nsh`